Deploying to GitHub Pages

 • WEBAPP_CSPROJ: Your project file name

-• BaseHref: Your repository name (for GitHub Pages subdirectory)
+• "/your-repository-name/": Your repository name in the build command (for GitHub Pages subdirectory)

 Important: Replace your-repository-name and YourProject with your actual values.

-Step 3: Understanding and Configuring Base URLs
+Configuring Base URLs

-Why BaseHref Matters
+Why BaseUrl Matters

 Local Development vs GitHub Pages: